 White walls, flooring, and shower tile cause the white shower curtain to all but disappear in this amazing bathroom makeover.
 I love the pendant light fixture, too.

-Jean Stoffer Design – Stoffer Interior Photography
+Jean Stoffer Interior Design – Stoffer Interior Photography

 Where to Shop for Bathroom Fixtures and Decor